 It is also important to note that these types of boats are incredibly easy to store.
+I have been looking at metal sheds in PA as I want to store my boat in a secure shed, however, you don’t have to do this.
+If you have a shed or outer building, then try and store the boat in there to protect it from the elements.
+Another method of storage/protection is by wrapping the boat.
 For instance, plastic boats can be shrink-wrapped to protect them from dust, debris, and harsh weather elements.
 You can purchase boat vinyl wrap online from most heat shrink plastic stores and therefore it is surprisingly affordable to keep your boat looking its best even when not in use.

 Secondly, plastic kayaks tend to be more stable and easier to maneuver than composite kayaks, making them good starter boats.
 Starting out with a plastic kayak can facilitate learning how to best handle different weather and water conditions, and also serve as a stable water “vehicle” for honing one’s paddling skills.
 Plastic kayaks can actually function as educational tools, too, helping you determine the boat style and size that may best suit you, going forward, for future paddling.

 One day, perhaps after a few years of paddling, it will hit you like a ton of bricks.
 You absolutely, positively love this sport, but your plastic boat just ain’t cutting it anymore!!